veebch/palomino/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?label=YouTube&style=social)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)

-# Palamino: A high definition ePaper 'Now Playing' viewer For Volumio
+# Palomino: A high definition ePaper 'Now Playing' viewer For Volumio
 Code for an easy-on-the-eye ePaper display that talks to a kind-to-the-ear, bit-perfect music player.
 All of the musical heavy lifting is done by [Volumio](https://github.com/volumio/Volumio2).
 The code sets up a socket connection, listens for changes and updates the display when needed.
 The code currently reflects what is going on on the server, but adding server control via the [api](https://volumio.github.io/docs/API/REST_API.html) is very straightforward.

 ## Hardware